 - The competing hypothesis is cleverly the Common Disease-Rare Variant (CDRV) hypothesis.
-It argues that multiple rare DNA sequence variations, each with relatively high penetrance, are the major contributors to genetic susceptibility to common diseases. - This may be the case that should expect extensive alleles or loci are interacting (Pritchard, 2001). - Although some common variants that underlie complex diseases have been identified, and given the recent huge financial and scientific investment in GWA, there is no longer a great deal of evidence in support of the CDCV hypothesis and much of it is equivocal... - Both CDCV and CDRV hypotheses have their place in current research efforts.
+It argues that multiple rare DNA sequence variations, each with relatively high penetrance, are the major contributors to genetic susceptibility to common diseases. - Although some common variants that underlie complex diseases have been identified, and given the recent huge financial and scientific investment in GWA, there is no longer a great deal of evidence in support of the CDCV hypothesis and much of it is equivocal... - Both CDCV and CDRV hypotheses have their place in current research efforts (see later).